 Babysitting is available with one day’s notice.
 The hotel charges a flat fee of MAD75 for up to four hours during the day, and MAD150 for up to eight hours during the night.

-There are no baby monitors in the hotel, so you’ll need to bring your own; pick a room in the main building if you want to enjoy some alone time at the restaurant while your little Smiths are sleeping.
+There are no baby monitors in the hotel, so you’ll need to bring your own; there is good WiFi throughout the hotel and villas so you can enjoy some alone time at the restaurant while your little Smiths are sleeping.

 In the main restaurant, choose a window-side seat for the perfect valley view.
 Sweet-nothing-whispering couples should reserve a candlelit table in La Table des Douars.

 There are two restaurants serving North African cuisine with French influences.
 Casual Le Ksar is a spacious room in sultry reds and deep orange, with full-length windows down to the river valley and a cushioned sunken lounge area.
 The terrace in front of the main house is where breakfast and lunch (including a magnificent Sunday barbecue buffet) are served.
 The menu changes daily: check the blackboard for light fare such as salads, grilled gambas or salmon tartare.
 Chalk your name on the board if you want to dine in that night; the à la carte menu changes every couple of weeks.
 Adults-only La Table des Douars – an intimate dining room of mirrors, cosy nooks and romantic lamps – is ideal for a tête à tête.
 The open kitchen is a bustling walk-in affair, where guests can watch the fragrant Morrocan cuisine being prepared: there’s roast beef fillet with a herb crust, crushed potatoes with Sidi Yassine argan oil, or tender salmon maki with preserved lemons and date pesto.